Cole, Yankees withstand rain to beat Red Sox 3-1

 Eovaldi allowed one run and two hits in five innings.
 He struck out seven and walked one.

 Eovaldi lost his no-hit bid on his 80th pitch when Greg Allen roped an elevated 98 mph fastball into the right-center gap for a double in the fifth.
-Allen scored when LeMahieu ripped a single to left, but Eovaldi escaped by retiring Giancarlo Stanton for a third time.
+Allen scored when LeMahieu singled to left, but Eovaldi escaped by retiring Giancarlo Stanton for a third time.

 Christian Arroyo hit an RBI single in the second for the Red Sox.